Chetan Korada: 2009

-This year saw a turn in Chetan's racing career, as he made 5 wins and 1 second place out of 6 races in the MMSC Summer Cup Champion 2009(Class-FISSME) adding a feather to his crown of winning.
+This year saw a turn in Korada's racing career, as he made five wins and one second place out of six races in the MMSC Summer Cup Champion 2009(Class-FISSME) adding a feather to his crown of winning.

 2010

-In 2010, Chetan took part in the JK Tyre Jr. National racing Championship (Class-FISSME), and finished the race with 2X 3rd, 1 X 1st Place and 1 X 2nd place.
+In 2010, Korada took part in the JK Tyre Jr. National racing Championship (Class-FISSME), and finished the race with 2X 3rd, 1 X 1st Place and 1 X 2nd place.

 2011

-During 2011, Chetan participated in the JK Tyre Jr. National racing Championship with 3 X 3rd, 2 X 1st Place and 1 X 2nd-place finishes.
+During 2011, Korada participated in the JK Tyre Jr. National racing Championship with 3 X 3rd, 2 X 1st Place and 1 X 2nd-place finishes.
 (Class-FISSME).

 The memorable moment in the history of his racing career happened as he made a legendary finish on 1st place in Round 4 in the JK Tyre FMSCI National racing championship (Class-Formula LGB Swift 1300cc), starting from 12th on the grid out of 24 race cars.

 He was the runner up at the Kart1 racing event Recg. by FMSCI (Class-4 stroke-9 BHP Karts), during the same year.